+One of the best ways to earn more with little effort is to build a passive income stream.
 This article breaks down 23 ideas for how to generate passive income while keeping your full-time gig.
-So you can finally get more than you’ve ever dreamed of.
+So you can finally make more than you’ve ever dreamed of.

 For example, if you create an online course, you just need to update its content to keep the money flowing.